What Do Construction Carpenter Do?

 - Prepare cost estimates for clients or employers.

-When polled, Construction Carpenters say the following skills are most frequently used in their jobs:
+Construction Carpenters state the following job skills are important in their day-to-day work.

 Monitoring: Monitoring/Assessing performance of yourself, other individuals, or organizations to make improvements or take corrective action.